zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 };
 ```

+The above example is "lossy" because (unlike the "lossless" example) if a user switches from the macropad layout to the numpad layout _and then_ switches from the numpad layout back to the macropad layout, the assignments to the keys present but not listed in the macropad's map are lost.

 #### Example 2: corne

 The following is an example of a "lossless" position map which maps the 5-column and 6-column Corne keymap layouts.
 The 6 column layout is the reference layout.